UK Immigration & Citizenship Lawyers

 What is EU settlement scheme

-The scheme has two types of permissions – pre-settled status(temporary permission) and settled status (indefinite leave to remain).
-The purpose of the scheme is to protect the rights of EEA nationals resident in the UK as they existed before Brexit.
+EU Settlement scheme is a set of rules related to EEA nationals who continue to reside in the UK after 31 December 2020.
+The purpose of the scheme is to protect the rights of EEA nationals who were resident in the UK before Brexit.

 What is settled status

 Settled status allows you to work and study in the UK, set up a business and also sponsor workers from outside the UK.
+You can to use the NHS and public funds in the same way as British citizens resident in the UK.

 Children born to you in the UK after grant of settled status are British citizens by birth and you may apply for their British passport even if you are not a British citizen.